UFVegPathology/phyto-data-viz/syllabus.md

 ## Grading Policies

-Grading for this course is based on 13 equally weighted assignments.
+Grading for this course is based on 6 equally weighted assignments and one final presentation.

 Exercises in assignments will be graded as follows: